Nokia 5230

 The Nokia 5230 (also known as the Nokia 5230 Nuron) is a smartphone manufactured by Nokia, running Symbian OS v9.4, S60 5th Edition.
-It was released in November 2009 after being announced in August 25 of the same year.
+It was released in November 2009 after being announced on August 25th of the same year.

 It features a 3.2-inch resistive touchscreen, 3G internet support and support for microSD memory cards.
 It also supports A-GPS, Bluetooth, FM radio and full HTML internet browsing.
 However, it lacks support for Wi-Fi due to its status as an entry-level smartphone.
 It was released after with the Nokia 5530 and Nokia 5800 XpressMusic, which featured Wi-Fi support (but not 3G) and both 3G and Wi-Fi, respectively.

 51.0.002 is the latest firmware version available.

 Variants

 5233/5228

 A cost-reduced variant called the 5233 (5228 in some markets) was released in 2010.
 It also shares the same form factor as the base 5800 and 5230, but is further cut down as it lacks support for 3G networks.